hanpfei/audio-echo/app/src/main/cpp/oboe/docs/index.md

 layout: default
 title: Home
 ---
-Oboe is an audio library for Android.
+Oboe is an src.audio library for Android.